hungleba/light_SearchEngine/README.md

 # Installation

 The file was uploaded as .py file, you need to download and compile it using any IDE or text editor you like.
+Also the default frequency-words dictionary is taken from https://github.com/wolfgarbe/SymSpell/blob/master/SymSpell/frequency_dictionary_en_82_765.txt

 # Author and license
 The author is Hung Le Ba, and this is an open source program so you can download, use or edit it as you like.